João Resende Costa: Early life

 He was born in Borda da Mata, October 19, 1910.
-Schooled in Borda da Mata, he entered the Lorena and Lavrinhas seminary after school and attended from 1924–1926.
+Schooled in Borda da Mata, he entered the Lorena and Lavrinhas seminary after school and attended from 1924 to 1926.
 He then undertook studies is philosophy in Lavrinhas (1927–1929).

-He made his theological studies at the Pontifical Gregorian University in Rome from 1932–1937, where he obtained the title of doctor and while in Rome he entered the Salesian Congregation in 1928, ordained in the Basilica of St. Ignatius in Rome.
+He made his theological studies at the Pontifical Gregorian University in Rome from 1932 to 1937, where he obtained the title of doctor and while in Rome he entered the Salesian Congregation in 1928, ordained in the Basilica of St. Ignatius in Rome.

 Early career

 His early career included positions in: